kkr016/mongoDB/README.md

 # mongoDB

+Here,
-Here, I am performing basic operarions in MongoDB using pymongo and pandas libraries (task_mongo_stu.py) –and perform CRUD operations to manipulate data in MongoDB:
+1)  I am performing basic operarions in MongoDB using pymongo and pandas libraries (task_mongo_stu.py).

-–Create, retrieve, update, and delete (CRUD) in telephone directory (task_mongo_crud.py)
+2)–and perform CRUD operations to manipulate data in MongoDB: Create, retrieve, update, and delete (CRUD) in telephone directory (task_mongo_crud.py).

 Loaded the student.json dataset and create a database.
 After that, insert the students record into the collection.